PaulaMagdi0/PaulaMagdi0/README.md

 ## About Me

-I'm a **Software Engineer | Full-Stack Developer** specializing in the **MERN stack**, **Python frameworks (Django, Flask)**, and **ERP systems (Odoo)**.
-I develop high-performance, scalable web applications with responsive UIs, efficient APIs, and optimized databases.
-I’m experienced with **Docker, AWS**, unit testing, and CI/CD pipelines.
-I thrive in agile environments and am passionate about continuous learning and impactful development.
+A full-stack web developer with expertise in the MERN stack, Python frameworks (such as Django and Flask), and ERP systems like Odoo.
+I have developed scalable web applications featuring responsive user interfaces, RESTful APIs, and optimized databases.
+I also have experience with cloud platforms like AWS and Docker, and I utilize unit testing and CI/CD pipelines in my work.
+I embrace Agile practices and have successfully delivered production-ready solutions while collaborating with teams.

 📍 **Location:** Cairo, Egypt
 📧 **Email:** [paulamagdy665@gmail.com](mailto:paulamagdy665@gmail.com)